BlockstreamResearch/bip-frost-dkg/README.md

 *Arguments*:

 - `pmsgs1` - List of first messages received from the participants.
+The list's length must equal the total number of participants.
 - `params` - Common session parameters.